Understanding private mortgage insurance

 MIP for FHA loans

-Remember, if you have an FHA loan, MIP comes in two forms: the upfront premium and the annual payment.
+If you have an FHA loan, MIP comes in two forms: the upfront premium and the annual payment.
 The upfront premium is a one-time payment of 1.75% of your total loan.
 Usually this is paid upfront, but it can also be tacked onto your loan balance.

-Your annual MIP will be 0.45% to 1.05% of your loan balance, divided up over your monthly payments.
+Your annual MIP will generally be 0.45% to 1.05% of your loan balance, divided up over your monthly payments.
 If your down payment is less than 10%, you’ll be stuck with the annual premium for the entire loan term.
-Heads up: You usually can’t cancel MIP unless you refinance to a different type of loan.
+You usually can’t cancel MIP unless you refinance to a different type of loan.

 VA funding fees

-Strategies to avoid mortgage insurance
+Strategies to avoid private mortgage insurance

 Making a 20% down payment